-This is the modern slavery and human trafficking statement of companies in the Teva UK group ("Teva") for the financial year ending 31 December, 2019i.
+This is the modern slavery and human trafficking statement of companies in the Teva UK group ("Teva") for the financial year ending 31 December 2020.
 It is made in accordance with Section 54(1) of the Modern Slavery Act 2015.
 It sets out the steps we have taken to ensure there is no modern slavery or human trafficking within our business and supply chains.
 The steps outlined in this statement are applicable to the companies adopting this statement.

-Teva is committed to increasing access to highquality healthcare for people across the globe (including the UK), at every stage of life.
-We do this by developing, producing and marketing affordable generic drugs, as well as innovative and specialty pharmaceuticals and active pharmaceutical ingredients.
-We have a global portfolio of 3,500 products and we are active in more than 60 countries and employing more than 39,000 people around the world and 1,350 people in the UK.
+Teva is committed to increasing access to high-quality medicines for people across the globe (including the UK), at every stage of life.
+We do this by developing, producing and marketing affordable generic drugs as well as innovative and specialty pharmaceuticals and active pharmaceutical ingredients.
+We have a global portfolio of 3,500 products and we are active in 60 countries, employing approximately 40,000 people around the world and 1,052 people in the UK as at 19 March 2021.